SaideepGona/ai-science-training-series/07_AITestbeds/Graphcore/README.md

 30 Epochs: Accuracy on test set: 9.58%
 40 Epochs: Accuracy on test set: 10.28%

 It seems like it is very easy to overfit with increased training.
-In particular
+In particular, there is a steep dropoff between 20 and 30 epochs.
+This is likely due to the relative simplicity of the MNIST dataset relative to BERT.

 ## Additional Examples (Optional)